webplatform/docs-wpd/Projects/editors_guide/index.md

 =Step 3: Become familiar with the wiki=
 ** If you can't wait, start contributing.
 **** http://docs.webplatform.org/wiki/WPD:Getting_Started
-The Getting Started page is the primary resource that contributors can use to edit the site.
+***** [COMMENT:] The Getting Started page is the primary resource that contributors can use to edit the site.
 Make sure the Getting Started page links to the wiki syntax page.
 Make sure contributors understand Step 4, how to add comments and flag pages.
 ** Be sure to read the wiki philosophy to understand the mission.
 *** Watch the project video to learn about the site's mission and goals.
 **** https://developers.google.com/live/shows/ahNzfmdvb2dsZS1kZXZlbG9wZXJzcg4LEgVFdmVudBiomqIEDA/ (29 min.)
-Rename Getting Started to Getting Started Contributing Content.
+***** [COMMENT:] Rename Getting Started to Getting Started Contributing Content.
 Shorten the Getting Started page to include less overlap - more links to relevant pages.
 **** Or watch the shorter version:
-Is one video preferred over the other?
+***** [COMMENT:] Is one video preferred over the other?
 Looking forward to additional videos specific to getting started.
 **** http://www.youtube.com/watch?feature* player_embedded&v* Ug6XAw6hzaw (2 min.)
 *** Read the FAQ and site policies and look at the direction we're going in.
 **** http://docs.webplatform.org/wiki/WPD:FAQ
 **** http://docs.webplatform.org/wiki/WPD:Policy
-All three of these pages should be edited.
+***** [COMMENT:] All three of these pages should be edited.
 The Task Roadmap page will soon be replaced by a project management system, like Bug Genie.
 **** http://docs.webplatform.org/wiki/WPD:Task_Roadmap
-Recommend updating the Policy page to begin with content in Pillars page, above the links.
+***** [COMMENT:] Recommend updating the Policy page to begin with content in Pillars page, above the links.
 ** Explore the web development docs.
 *** http://docs.webplatform.org/wiki/Main_Page
 =Step 4.
 Review existing content=
 ** Add comments to sections.
 *** Add a comment by hovering your mouse over the relevant section heading and click Add Comment.
 Leaving comments on articles helps others see exactly what needs to be fixed.
-Provide a screenshot?
+***** [COMMENT:] Provide a screenshot?
 ** Flag issues: broken links, spelling, product bias, and more.
 *** Click the Edit button in the top right corner of the article and choose Edit.
 ** Mark articles that need revisions by checking the corresponding checkboxes: